brangmai1/progress_tracker/README.md

 - Future Improvements

 ## User Features
-#### User Accounts: Create and log in securely with unique usernames and passwords.
+**User Accounts**: Create and log in securely with unique usernames and passwords.
-#### Movie Tracking: Manage movies across three categories:
+**Movie Tracking**: Manage movies across three categories:
 - Watching: Movies the user is currently watching.
 - To Watch: Movies the user plans to watch.
 - Watched: Movies the user has finished watching.
-#### Interactive UI: A dynamic front-end interface for seamless user interaction.
+**Interactive UI**: A dynamic front-end interface for seamless user interaction.
-#### Movie List Management: Easily add, update or remove movies from any tracking category.
+**Movie List Management**: Easily add, update or remove movies from any tracking category.
-#### Account settings: Update profile details, including passwords, names, and email addresses.
+**Account settings**: Update profile details, including passwords, names, and email addresses.
-#### Search by Title: Quickly locate movies using their titles.
+**Search by Title**: Quickly locate movies using their titles.
-#### Search by Genre: Discover movies base on specific genres.
+**Search by Genre**: Discover movies base on specific genres.
-#### Password Protection: Ensure secure login with password masking during input.
+**Password Protection**: Ensure secure login with password masking during input.

 ## Admin Features
-#### Admin Dashboard: An admin account can monitor and manage user accounts and their movie lists.
+**Admin Dashboard**: An admin account can monitor and manage user accounts and their movie lists.
-#### Database Management: Add, edit, or delete movies in the database.
+**Database Management**: Add, edit, or delete movies in the database.

 ## Tech Stack
 #### Back-End